 The Stakeholder Outreach Index was recently included by AWWA in their benchmarking survey.
-The Water Authority has been measuring this Index for the last two fiscal years.
-In FY14, the Water Authority conducted a customer opinion survey in order to assess the Water Authority's performance from the customer's viewpoint from previous surveys.
+The Water Authority has been measuring this Index for the last three fiscal years.
+In FY16, the Water Authority conducted a customer opinion survey in order to assess the Water Authority's performance from the customer's viewpoint from previous surveys.
 This was the fifth customer opinion survey conducted since the first survey in 2006 which allowed the Water Authority view trends of customer's opinions.
-The results of the 2014 survey have been incorporated into the Performance Plan as many questions or statements are connected to the benchmarks in the Performance Plan.
+The results of the 2016 survey have been incorporated into the Performance Plan as many questions or statements are connected to the benchmarks in the Performance Plan.

-Also in last two fiscal years, the Water Authority has conducted quarterly customer meetings called Customer Conversations to engage its customers through topic forums.
+Also in last three fiscal years, the Water Authority has conducted quarterly customer meetings called Customer Conversations to engage its customers through topic forums.
 The Customer Advisory Committee (CAC) hosted each meeting and CAC members attended these meetings to observe the process and listen to customers' discussions and comments.
 For the FY14 Customer Conversation meetings, topics included: 1) Long Term Water Supply Priorities; 2) Water Waste Enforcement Program Retrofit; and 3) Potable Water Reuse.
 The information complied through these meetings was used to update and implement existing utility policies, plans and programs.
 The focus for the FY15 program was to obtain customer input on infrastructure renewal, conservation, and rates.
 Specific topic areas included: 1) The Water Authority's infrastructure renewal needs based on its Asset Management Plan; and 2) The need for rate adjustments to implement the Asset Management Plan while managing the decline in revenue related to large decreases in water use.
 The information complied through these meetings was used to update the Water Authority's 10-year Capital Improvement Plan (CIP) and evaluate the rate structure.
 The rate structure evaluation favored a rate structure consistent with that supported by Customer Conversations participants, and this recommendation was adopted by the Water Authority's governing Board.
 Of critical importance was the fact that the adopted structure satisfied the utility's need to encourage water conservation while improving revenue sufficiency and rate stability.
+The FY16 meetings were connected to updating the utility's long-term water strategy.